vinceimbat/vinceimbat/content/thoughts/my life goals master list.md

 ## Next

 - [ ] MARCH 2024
+- [ ] [CR] I have read Writing Alone and With Others Part I and Part III to find and develop my most authentic voice.
+- [ ] [CO] I have assisted Lea in identifying the best day job for her.
+- [ ] APRIL 2024
 - [ ] [S] I have registered my freelance business.
-- [ ] [CR] I have conducted a photo-only walk around Los Baños.

 ## Primary focus

 - [ ] FEBRUARY 2024
 - [ ] [CR] I have improved my website, Talahardin, and newsletter to better present my work.
-- [ ] [R] I have transformed my simple abode into a place where I am inspired to live my best life every day and welcome the most important people in my life.
+- [ ] [S] I have updated two global overviews assigned to me and sent them.
+- [ ] [C] I have celebrated Lea’s birthday with her through a food crawl at Binondo.
 - [ ] [CR] I have studied and articulated the theoretical and practical foundations for using walking as a jiyu shukyo practice.
-- [ ] [CO] I have assisted Lea in identifying the best day job for her.
-- [ ] [CR] I have read Writing Alone and With Others Part I and Part III to find and develop my most authentic voice.
+- [ ] [CR] I have conducted a photo-only walk around Los Baños.

 ## 2024 Done